Peaches (musician): 2003–2005: Fatherfucker

 In 2003, Peaches released her second album Fatherfucker on XL/Kitty-Yo after years of touring and opening for artists like Marilyn Manson and Queens of the Stone Age.
 She once again wrote and programmed all of the album's music herself.
 The single "Kick It", which features Iggy Pop, was described by Peaches to Rolling Stone as "more about rock 'n' roll than sex."

 For her album Fatherfucker, Peaches was nominated in the "Outstanding Music Artist" category for the 15th GLAAD Media Awards along with Rufus Wainwright, Meshell Ndegeocello, Junior Senior, and Bitch and Animal, but lost to Wainwright.

 2006–2008: Impeach My Bush

-In 2007 Peaches posed as a model for an advertisement by the Vestal Watches company.
-The advertisement was shown in The Fader magazine.

 Peaches was nominated for her album Impeach My Bush in the category "Outstanding Music Artist" at the 18th GLAAD Media Awards along with the Ditty Bops, Owen Pallett, Pet Shop Boys, and the Scissor Sisters, but lost to the Scissor Sisters.

 Peaches' song "Boys Wanna Be Her" is featured in an online teaser for the live-action feature film Bad Kids Go to Hell (2012), based on the best-selling graphic novel of the same name.
 It also serves as the theme music for the late-night television series Full Frontal with Samantha Bee.
 It was also featured in an episode of Orphan Black.